 Young coconuts work best for this recipe, and we typically have no problem finding them at our local Whole Foods.
 Soaked cashews help balance the flavor – all coconut can be a bit overpowering.
-Peach + basil is one of our all-time favorite summer flavor combinations, and we’re growing a ton of fresh basil this year, so it was a no-brainer for us, but if you’re not a fan, you can easily try your own flavors.
+Peach + basil is one of our all-time favorite summer flavor combinations.
+We’re growing a ton of fresh basil this year, so it was a no-brainer for us, but if you’re not a fan, you can easily try your own flavors.
 We’ve made this same recipe with strawberries, blueberries, etc.Print

 You can use this base recipe and swap out fresh peaches for just about any fresh fruit – we love using raspberries and strawberries!